PathologyDataScience/triteia/README.md

   -v ${PWD}/test_data:/data:ro \
   --name tritonclient simple_triton_client:latest
 ```
-> **_NOTE:_**  `--network=` lets the docker image see ports from other containers, in this case the host.
-The default shared memory size is now 64MB, so `--shm-size=` is necessary if you are reading large WSIs. `--security-opt seccomp:unconfined` might only be necessary on bigger machines, but it gives your process access to [openblas](https://www.openblas.net/) threads. `--rm` removes the container on exit, beware.
+> **_NOTE:_**  `--network=` option allows the Docker image to access ports from other containers or the host.
+The default shared memory size for Docker containers is 64MB; use `--shm-size=` to increase it if you need to process large whole-slide images.
+The `--security-opt seccomp:unconfined` option may be needed on larger machines to enable [OpenBLAS](https://www.openblas.net/) threading support.
+The `--rm` option removes the container after it stops, so be cautious if you need persistent data.

-> The client docker utilizes the server docker network so any ports required by the client must be exposed when launching the _server_ container.
-For example, running a jupyter notebook on the client requires exposing the jupyter port (8888) on the server using -p <your port>:8888.
+> The client Docker utilizes the server Docker network, so any ports required by the client must be exposed when launching the _server_ container.
+For example, running a Jupyter notebook on the client requires exposing the Jupyter port (8888) on the server using `-p <your port>:8888`.

 ### Example <a name="example"></a>

 * [feature_extraction](./examples/feature_extraction.ipynb) demonstrates whole-slide image feature extraction.
 * [patch_inference](./examples/patch_inference.ipynb) demonstrates feature extraction using a list of images instead of WSIs.
-* [export_pytorch_model](./examples/export_pytorch_model.ipynb) demonstrates how to export a PyTorch model to be used with tritonserver.
+* [export_pytorch_model](./examples/export_pytorch_model.ipynb) demonstrates how to export a PyTorch model to be used with TritonServer.

-These examples requires a running tritonserver container on the client machine.
+These examples require a running TritonServer container on the client machine.

 #### Running notebook examples with docker:
-This command is similar to the command [given below](#container), but with the addition of the jupyter-lab command, and making it run as your host user.
+This command is similar to the command [given below](#container), but adds the JupyterLab command and runs it as your host user.
 This launches a jupyter-lab/notebook at port 8888.
-Copy the URL you see in the console into your web-browser.
+Copy the URL you see in the console into your web browser.
 ```bash
 docker run \
   --security-opt seccomp:unconfined --network=host \